You’re Going to Like it Here

 The chef’s kitchen, commercial range, large island, and large dining table make this the place you’re going to cook and dine together with your group.

-Just imagine the stellar meals you and your crew could whip up in this place, lockdown or not!
+Just imagine the stellar meals you and your crew could whip up in this place!

 The kitchen, coupled with the expansive dining and living room adds great open floor plan vibes to the room.